ahmetb/coffeelog/docs/set-up-continuous-build.md

-You can use [Google Cloud Container Builder](https://cloud.google.com/container-builder/) to automate deployments onto Google Container Engine.
+You can use [Google Cloud Container Builder](https://cloud.google.com/container-builder/) to automate deployments onto Google Kubernetes Engine.

 ### Give Container Builder Access to GKE

-By default, Container Builder’s service account does not have permissions to access Container Engine, so you have to make an one-time IAM [role assignment](https://cloud.google.com/container-builder/docs/how-to/service-account-permissions) manually.
+By default, Container Builder’s service account does not have permissions to access Kubernetes Engine, so you have to make an one-time IAM [role assignment](https://cloud.google.com/container-builder/docs/how-to/service-account-permissions) manually.